animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Note
 </div></td>
-<td class="content">SDG <code>FactoryBeans</code> are part of
+<td class="content">Spring Data for GemFire <code>FactoryBeans</code> are part of
-the SDG public API and are what you would use in Spring's {spring-framework-docs}/core.html#beans-java[Java-based container configuration] if this new annotation-based configuration model were not provided.
+the Spring Data for GemFire public API and are what you would use in Spring's {spring-framework-docs}/core.html#beans-java[Java-based container configuration] if this new annotation-based configuration model were not provided.
 Indeed, the annotations themselves are using these same